medialab/minet/docs/cli.md

 profile).

 positional arguments:
+  value_or_column_name        Single tiktok keyword to process or name of the
-  column                      Name of the CSV column containing tiktok keywords
+                              CSV column containing tiktok keywords when using -i/--input.
-                              or a single tiktok keyword.
-  file                        CSV file containing the tiktok keywords.

 optional arguments:
   -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which